 Don’t Twist the Vape Cart Onto Your Vape Pen Too Tight

 Filling the cart and then twisting it closed too tightly can block the airflow holes.
 When the airflow holes are located in the threading area, you should refrain from screwing on the cartridge too tight.
-This prevents airflow, as you can imagine, and causes your vape pen to not pull correctly.
+This prevents airflow, as you can imagine, and causes your THC vapes to not pull correctly.

 Manually Remove Whatever Is Clogging Your Vape